11 Things You Might Not Know About Reindeer

 Humans can see light in a range of wavelengths, from about 700 nanometers (in the red spectrum) to 400 nanometers (in the violet spectrum).
 Reindeer can see light to 320 nanometers, in the ultraviolet (UV) range.
 This ability lets reindeer see things in the icy white of the Arctic that they would otherwise miss—kind of like viewing the glow of a white object under a blacklight.
 Things like white fur and urine are difficult, even impossible, for humans to see in the snow, but for reindeer, they show up in high contrast.

-/ Geoffrey Reynaud/iStock via Getty Images
+A massive herd of caribou on snowy tundra. | Geoffrey Reynaud/iStock via Getty Images

-Life in the tundra is hard, but reindeer have it easy-ish thanks to their amazing evolutionary enhancements.
+Life on the tundra is hard, but reindeer have it easy-ish thanks to their amazing evolutionary enhancements.
 Their noses are specially adapted to warm the air they breathe before it enters their lungs and to condense water in the air, which keeps their mucous membranes moist.
 Their fur traps air, which not only helps provide them with excellent insulation, but also keeps them buoyant in water, which is important for traveling across massive rivers and lakes during migration.

 Even their hooves are special.
 In the summer, when the ground is wet, their foot pads are softened, providing them with extra grip.
 In the winter, though, the pads tighten, revealing the rim of their hooves, which is used to provide traction in the slippery snow and ice.

-9. some reindeer migrate longer distances than any other land mammal.
+Some reindeer migrate longer distances than any other land mammal.

 A few populations of North American reindeer travel up to 3100 miles per year, covering around 23 miles per day.
 At their top speed, these reindeer can run 50 mph and swim at 6.2 mph.
 During spring, herd size can range from 50,000 to 500,000 individuals, but during the winter the groups are much smaller, when reindeer enter mating season and competition between the bucks begins to split up the crowds.
 Like many herd animals, the calves learn to walk fast—within only 90 minutes of being born, a baby reindeer can already run.

-In Scandinavia and Canada, reindeer hunting helped keep Indigenous peoples alive, from the Mesolithic and Neolithic periods all the way through modern times.
+In Scandinavia and Canada, reindeer hunting helped keep Indigenous peoples alive, from the Mesolithic and Neolithic periods all the way into modern times.
 In Norway, it is still common to find reindeer trapping pits, guiding fences, and bow rests dating from the Stone Age.
 And in Scandinavia, reindeer is still a popular meat, sold in grocery stores in fresh, canned, and dried forms.
 Almost all of the animal’s organs are edible and many are crucial ingredients of traditional dishes in the area.
 In North America, Inuit rely on caribou for traditional food, clothing, shelter, and tools.

 Reindeer now live exclusively in the northern points of the globe, but when Earth was cooler and humans were less of a threat, their territory was larger.
 In fact, reindeer used to range as far south as Nevada, Tennessee, and Spain during the Pleistocene area.
 Its habitat has shrunk considerably in the last few centuries.
 The last caribou in the contiguous United States was removed to a Canadian conservation breeding program in 2019.